domvq/Paramedic-Ai/README.md

 # 🚑 Paramedic AI

 **Paramedic AI** is an educational EMS decision-support demonstration built with Python and Streamlit.
-It combines a demonstration machine-learning risk assessment, an AI copilot, voice input, a document-based knowledge system, and optional C++ text-to-speech.
+It combines machine-learning risk assessment, an AI copilot, voice input, document-based knowledge retrieval, and optional C++ text-to-speech.

 > ⚠️ **DEMO ONLY — NOT FOR CLINICAL DECISION MAKING**
 >
 > This application is intended for education, software demonstration, and development purposes.
-It must not be used as a substitute for current local EMS protocols, medical direction, scope of practice, manufacturer instructions, or applicable regulations.
+It must not be used as a substitute for current local EMS protocols, medical direction, scope of practice, manufacturer instructions, clinical guidelines, or applicable regulations.

 ---